-Ramazzini Institute focuses on the potential of chemicals and drugs to cause cancer, reproductive effects, or other unwelcome health problems.
+Ramazzini scientists focus on the potential of chemicals and drugs to cause cancer, reproductive effects, or other unwelcome health outcomes.
 The results of Ramazzini studies have led to the regulation and/or banning of several widely used food additives, high-volume chemicals, and drugs.

 - In 1971, the Institute’s first project focused on vinyl chloride, a major component in plastics now widely accepted as a proven human carcinogen.
 In 1986 their attention turned to the unintended side effects of drugs used in chemotherapy to treat cancer.

 The work of the Ramazzini Institute is supported by the Collegium Ramazzini, an international academy composed of around 180 fellows from 32 countries.
-The Collegium includes HHRA Science Advisory Board Chair Dr. Phil Landrigan, who also chairs the Ramazzini Institute’s Science Advisory Board, and SAB member Dr. Melissa Perry.
+The Collegium includes the chair of the HHRA Science Advisory Board, Dr. Phil Landrigan.
+Phil also chairs the Ramazzini Institute’s Science Advisory Board.

 The Global Glyphosate Study

-The Ramazzini Institute actively planned what has come to be known as the Global Glyphosate Study (GGS) in 2018 and 2019.
-Now underway, the GGS includes a two-year rat carcinogenicity study, a multi-generation reproduction and developmental effects study, and a battery of genotoxicity assays.
+The Ramazzini Institute planned the detailed protocols in the Global Glyphosate Study (GGS) in 2018 and 2019.
+Now nearing completion, the GGS includes a two-year rat carcinogenicity study, a multi-generation reproduction and developmental effects study, and a battery of genotoxicity assays.

-Two of the Heartland Study’s lead scientists — Phil Landrigan and Melissa Perry — have been and remain deeply involved in planning and carrying out the Ramazzini Institute’s GGS.
+Two scientists who helped design and carry out the Heartland Study — Phil Landrigan and Melissa Perry — have been and remain involved in planning and carrying out the GGS.